parrt/msan501-old/notes/python.md

 ```
 >>> x = 1>>> y = 2.3>>> z = "parrt">>> x = 99 # we can reassign things too```

-Exercise: write the equivalent Python for the first three assignments.
+Ex: write the equivalent Python for the first three rows in spreadsheet.
 It should be 3 lines long.
 This does not work: *value* = *name*

 ```
->>> 25 = ageFile "<stdin>", line 1SyntaxError: can’t assign to literalTo figure out what’s stored in variable, use print or if using the interactive shell, just use the name.>>> name = "parrt" >>> name’parrt’>>> print name parrt
+>>> 25 = ageFile "<stdin>", line 1SyntaxError: can’t assign to literalTo figure out what’s stored in variable, use print or if using the interactive shell, just use the name.>>> name = "parrt"
+>>> name’parrt’>>> print name
+parrt
 >>> print "Hi!
 My name is", name
 Hi!
 My name is parrt```